joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/28/world/middleeast/iran-president-election.html

 **‘It’s Frightening’: Democratic Voters Worried by Biden’s Struggles in Debate**\
-`Democrats found President Biden’s performance disconcerting, while Republicans were in a jubilant mood.`\
+`Democrats found President Biden’s performance disconcerting, while Republicans were in a jubilant mood.
+Swing voters were flummoxed.`\
 https://nytimes.com/2024/06/28/us/biden-trump-debate-voter-reaction.html

 **Chelsea's Guiu deal is a no-lose situation - but can they make it a win?**\